hours to RESOLVE

 What is public vs. private insurance?
 What is a mandate to cover vs. a mandate to offer?
 And what is ERISA?
 Understand the ins and outs of health insurance coverage.

 RESOLVE Peer-led Support Groups are informal opportunities for women and men experiencing infertility to connect with one another, to discuss their situations and to receive support from others who have had similar experiences or who are struggling with similar issues.
+Group moderators are volunteers and are not mental health professionals.
+Attendance is free.
+Please contact the group host before attending your first meeting.

 Some time ago, I read that Winston Churchill used to say: “Never, never, never give up.”
 It’s a tough challenge, that stick-with-it thing.
 Wants and needs change over time, goals shift.
 And sometimes, life’s practicalities get in the way: you learn that some of those wants, needs, and goals need to be realigned.
 Nothing is static.